 Note: As an alternative, mothballs or any commercial product containing nicotine sulfate, methyl nonyl ketone crystals, thiram, polybutene, bitrex, or ammonia can be scattered over flower beds and non-edible plants that might help in deterring them due to the strong odor.
 However, there is a possibility of a health risk if they eat off the vegetation, so these should be avoided as much as possible.

-Although in some cases ultrasonic repellents that emit high-frequency sound waves have been found to be useful to drive away rodents, its effectiveness against chipmunks is yet to be determined.
+The above natural remedies may not work for large chipmunk infestations, and in such cases, commercial repellents may be more useful.
+Ultrasonic repellents that emit high-frequency sound waves have also been found to work on some rodents, but its effectiveness against chipmunks is yet to be determined.

 4. Controlling Chipmunk Infestation through Landscape Changes